Michigan: Judge Rejects Trump Campaign Effort to Halt Vote Count

 Democrat White House candidate Joe Biden is projected to win Michigan, according to The Associated Press.

-In addition to Michigan, Georgia judge tossed out a Trump campaign lawsuit, which alleges a witness said late-arriving ballots were improperly stored.
+In addition to Michigan, a Georgia judge tossed out a Trump campaign lawsuit, which alleges a witness said late-arriving ballots were improperly stored.

 “Having read and considered said petition, all argument and evidence of record, including the evidence presented at the hearing, and the applicable law, the Court finds that there is no evidence that the ballots referenced in the petition were received after 7:00 p.m. on election day, thereby making those ballots invalid,” said Chatham County Superior Court Judge James Bass.
 “Additionally, there is no evidence that the Chatham County Board of Elections or the Chatham County Board of Registrars has failed to comply with the law.”